chef/chef-web-docs/chef_master/source/resource_chocolatey_package.rst

    The version of a package to be installed or upgraded.

 ``returns``
-   **Ruby Types:** Integer, Array of Integer
+   **Ruby Types:** Integer, Array of Integers

+   New in Chef client 12.18.

-   It specifies the exit code(s) returned by chocolatey package that indicate success.
+   The exit code(s) returned a chocolatey package that indicate success.
 Default is 0.

    The syntax for ``returns`` is: